RossiniMaximo/dwf-m9-challenge/notes.md

 I have to test some function and scheme some endpoints.

 I left working on : ME endpoint , database is not returning any data

+Things left :

+Send emails , use yup to have some control over a few endpoints and tests on some functions